Davidyang117/paychains-program-library/docs/src/stake-pool/cli.md

 ```

 After running this command, `AZ1PgxWSxw4ezX8gvpNgGsr39jJHCwtkaXr1mNMwWWeK` must
-sign all SOL withdrawals, otherwise the operation fails.
+sign all PAY withdrawals, otherwise the operation fails.

-After some time, if the manager wishes to enable SOL withdrawals, they can remove
+After some time, if the manager wishes to enable PAY withdrawals, they can remove
 the restriction:

 ```console